Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Payments can be made by cash, check, or money order, made payable to “Snohomish County.”

-You can also pay via the internet or telephone, contact DCS to find out how at www.dshs.wa.gov and click on Child Support, and then How do I Pay my Child Support, or at 1-800-442-5437.
+You can also pay online or telephone, contact DCS to find out how at www.dshs.wa.gov and click on Child Support, and then How do I Pay my Child Support, or at 1-800-442-5437.

 You can also purchase them on-line